MLAI-Yonsei/SIL-ASGDRO/domainbed/README.md

 +------------+--------------+---------+---------+---------+---------+

 ```
-In this example, the DG performance of ASGDRO for VLCS dataset is 86.919%.
+In this example, the DG performance of PACS is 86.919%.

 ## Citation